 The ethos behind everything we design is that it should enhance your horse’s freedom of movement, strengthen your communication and allow you to achieve better results.
-We have proved scientifically that the right tack plays a part in the process of improving performance.
+Read about our scientific testing protocol and why it’s so important here

 Our product designer

 With a background as an international show jumper, Vanessa Fairfax understands the needs of the professional rider.
 She has been designing saddles for more than 20 years and is a Society of Master Saddlers Saddle Fitting Assessor.
 These two interests and skill sets have blended seamlessly to produce some of the most exciting saddlery developments in the last decade.

 "I base my designs on facts, not opinions or guesswork,” she explains.
 “It’s about harnessing technology to a very traditional and largely craft-based industry.
 Cutting-edge testing equipment and software means I can see the effect of tack on a horse in motion.
 A combination of pressure-mapping and gait-analysis shows cause and effect in motion.
 When results synchronize, you know you’re on to something - it’s ground-breaking and very exciting. ”

 Vanessa teamed up with international dressage rider Daniel Timson to develop the first Fairfax Saddle – the Monoflap Dressage.
 Collaborations with more world-class riders followed, including Team GBR member and medallist Gareth Hughes, his wife Rebecca Hughes, multi-Olympic medal winner Andrew Hoy, World Silver medallist Harry Meade and Olympic Silver medallist Spencer Wilton.